tariq659891/omniprofiler/README.md

-# Advanced Flexible Profiler
+# Omni Profiler

-The Advanced Flexible Profiler is a powerful and customizable profiling tool designed to help you analyze and optimize your Python code.
+Omni Profiler is a powerful and flexible profiling tool designed to help you analyze and optimize your Python code.
 It provides granular control over profiling different aspects of your code, including function-level profiling, block profiling, and line-by-line profiling.

 ## Features